ucb-ee106/ee106a-fa19/policies.md

 ## Midterms

-There will be two midterms covering the course material, on September 27 and November 8.
-Each midterm will be 80 minutes and will occur during lecture.
-If you have an anticipated conflict with one of the midterm dates, please notify the GSIs by email before the end of the second week of the term.
+There will be two midterms covering the course material, on **October 3, Thursday**, and **November 14, Thursday**.
+Each midterm will be 80 minutes and will occur after hours on Thursdays.
+The lecture sectionon the following Friday will be canceled.
+If you have an anticipated conflict with one of the midterm dates,please notify the GSIs by email before the end of the second week of the term.

 ## Labs